Nerixyz/chatterino2/BUILDING_ON_WINDOWS.md

 ## Requirements

-You need to have [git], a recent (14.20 - Visual Studio 2019 and later) version of MSVC, and a Windows SDK (both through [Visual Studio](https://visualstudio.microsoft.com/downloads/)) for your system installed.
+You need to have [git](https://git-scm.com/), a recent (14.20 - Visual Studio 2019 and later) version of MSVC, and a Windows SDK (both through [Visual Studio](https://visualstudio.microsoft.com/downloads/)) for your system installed.
 Additionally, you need to have [CMake](https://cmake.org/) installed - this is done by default when you're installing Visual Studio with "Desktop development with C++" enabled.

 ## Dependencies